-Try to summit the famous Mt.
-Athabasca, suitable for both beginner and experienced alpinists.
+During your first three days you will focus on learning.
+There will also be an opportunity to climb 1-2 peaks, one being the famous Mt.
+Athabasca and another smaller peak such as A2 or Hilda peak, depending on the group dynamics and previous experience.
+Mt.
+Athabasca is suitable for both beginner and experienced alpinists.
 There are several good routes on the mountain, and all of them involve early alpine starts from the Icefields Parkway with a total elevation gain of 1500m.

-Day Three, Four and Five: Practicing your skills in Lake Louise
+Day Four: Practice your skills in Lake Louise

-Head to Lake Louise for a comprehensive school of rock and alpine climbing.
+Head to Lake Louise for a comprehensive school of rock climbing skills, sport and traditional climbing.
 Spend your next three days practicing single-pitch and alpine rock climbing in different, yet stunning locations only Canadian Rockies offer.
 All the skills taught will be adapted to the group’s ability.
 Enjoy the views over some of the most adventurous mountain routes in a picture-postcard setting.

 Day Six: Departure

-After six days of lessons and practice, prepare for departure, and start planning your next adventure when you will explore further and higher than you have ever imagined!
+tailor the day according to your wishes and focus on perfecting your skills!
+After six days of lessons and practice, prepare for departure and start planning your next adventure when you will explore further and higher than you have ever imagined!

 Alpine Air AdventuresAlpine Air Adventures